bespoken/bespoken-docs/end-to-end/guide.md

 }
 ```

-### Test Sequence
+### Test Running Sequence - Parallelism
-Tests are run in the order they appear in the file.
+Tests run in the order they appear in their file.
+Test suites, however, run one after the other by default and in random order.
+This behavior can change by setting the `runInBand` property to `false` in your testing.json file, allowing test suites to run much faster and in parallel.

-End-to-end tests are not run in parallel, unlike unit tests.
-This is because of limitations in how the virtual devices work.
-This is also true for tests that are run using SMAPI Simulations.
+Be aware that, when enabling parallelism, you will need to define a different virtual device within each of your test suites, and these should be from unique Amazon/Google accounts.
+Otherwise, you'll run into concurrency issues.

+Here's how test suites running in parallel looks like:

 ### Locales
 For each locale defined in either the testing.json file or in the test suite itself, the tests will be run in their entirety.